-Most of the people who live in the villages along the Track are Seventh Day Adventists.
-Their Sabbath commences at 5PM on Friday night and continues till 6pm on Saturday night.
-During this time of prayer and devotion, we try and make as little demand on their services as possible.
+Most of the people who live in the central villages along the Track are Seventh Day Adventists.
+Their Sabbath commences at 5pm on Friday night and continues till 6pm on Saturday night.
+During this time of prayer and devotion, we try and make as little demand for their services as possible.
 You are always welcome to attend their church services.

 A few things to note:

 - At some villages, if you wash or swim in a nearby creek, please observe the directions of your Trek Leader.
 There may be separate areas for men and women.

 - Obviously, bathing costumes should always be worn.
 No ‘skinny dipping’ is tolerated by local people.

 - Never introduce soap or cleaning products into any water course.